-How do you go about getting your toddler or small child to eat more healthily?
-Here are some simple do’s and don’ts to adhere to!
+Every parent wants to ensure that their child is healthy.
+How do you do this?
+How do you go about getting your toddler or small child to enjoy healthy eating?
+Here are some simple do's and don'ts to adhere to!

 • Do breastfeed if you can!
 Of all the strategies for preventing childhood obesity, the only one with scientific evidence is breastfeeding.
 The chances of becoming overweight are 20-30% lower in children who were breastfed.